What is CHC?

 “Your relative doesn’t appear to have any health needs”

 Statements along these lines are incorrect.
-If there is any indication your relative may have a Primary Healthcare Need, they must be assessed using the standardized national tools.
+If there is any indication your relative may have a Primary Healthcare Need, they must be assessed using the standardised national tools.

 “Your relative has been continually assessed whilst they’ve been in hospital, so we don’t need to do any more checks”